ayedo/ktsgenerator/README.md

 ## Usage

 The plugins adds a task named *generateTypescriptDefinitions* to your build.

-Use it to generate the typescript definitions file.
+Use it to generate the typescript definitions file:

     ./gradlew generateTypescriptDefinitions